This site requires a more recent version of Adobe Flash Player to function properly.

 Highest composite package yields for the Express Package division

-The FedEx Express Package division has very high composite package yields compared to Express Freight or the FedEx Ground division.
+Express Deliveries are FedEx's core strength and boasts very high composite package yields as compared to FedEx Freight or the FedEx Ground division.
 FedEx Express Package's composite package yield is more than 15 times the package yield of FedEx Express Freight and more than 3 times that of FedEx Ground.

 Growing U.S. e-commerce industry